cldeluna/cosmic-heartbreaker/UsingDocker_Cheatsheet.md

  ios_show_lab_brief.yml | 2 +-
  1 file changed, 1 insertion(+), 1 deletion(-)
 root@c421cab61f1f:/ansible_local/cisco_ios#
 ```

+*This means that updates were made to the repository since the time the Docker image was built*

 Example of repository already up to date: